nearform/polaris/README.md

 ## Routing

 Polaris uses [React Navigation](https://reactnavigation.org/) in Native (Android and iOS), and [React Router DOM](https://reactrouter.com/web/guides/quick-start) in Web.
-This allows all platforms to be given fully-featured, robust platform-appropriate routing without comprimises.
+This allows all platforms to be given fully-featured, robust platform-appropriate routing without compromises.

 [React Navigation is developing Web routing features](https://reactnavigation.org/docs/web-support/), so it may be possible to drop React Router DOM, but currently (Summer 2020) these features are "experimental" and not ready for production.